bethz/AzureML-FlightPrediction/README.md

 ### D. Complete Column Selection
 Select the checkbox in the lower right of the Select Columns Window.
-Note the Exclamation Point in the Select Columns Task.
-Hover over it to see the error.
-This will be fixed in the next step.

 ### E. Connect Flight on-time performance task to Select Columns in Dataset task
 Select the output of the Flight on-time performance task by clicking on the lower center dot and dragging to the input, top center dot, of the Select Columns in Dataset task.